Part D late enrollment penalty

 The cost of the late enrollment penalty depends on how long you went without Part D or creditable prescription drug coverage.

 Medicare calculates the penalty by multiplying 1% of the "national base beneficiary premium" ($34.70 in 2024) times the number of full, uncovered months you didn't have Part D or creditable coverage.
-The monthly premium is rounded to the nearest $.10 and added to your monthly Part D premium.
+The monthly penalty is rounded to the nearest $.10 and added to your monthly Part D premium.

 The national base beneficiary premium may increase or decrease each year, so your penalty amount may also increase or decrease each year.